openhp/ServiceDisplay/README.md

 <br>
 <img src="./m_tft_power_wiring.jpg" width="800"><br>
 Signal connections wiring:
-- solder DE to RE (both pins together)
+- solder DE to RE (both pins together),
-- Internal DI to A8
+- Internal DI to A8,
-- Internal DE+RE to A9
+- Internal DE+RE to A9,
-- Internal RO to A10
+- Internal RO to A10,
-- External DI to A11
+- External DI to A11,
-- External DE+RE to A12
+- External DE+RE to A12,
-- External RO to A13
+- External RO to A13,
-- A and B wires
+- A and B wires.

 <br>
 <img src="./m_tft_signal_wiring.jpg" width="800"><br>